weiKang8775/alpha-blog/README.md

 # Alpha Blog

+This application was created for educational purposes.
-Alpha blog is an online blogging website created for the purposes of learning Ruby on Rails.
+Alpha blog is an online blogging website.

 ## Version